 This post has been written in collaboration with Lesso Commercial.

 Tiles are a popular decorating option.
 If you have used them to decorate your bathroom, or any other area of your home, you may be thinking of using them in your outside space as well.
-It’s fine to use tiles outdoors, but you need to make sure that the right type of tiles are used.
-If you hire a professional tiler to do the job for you, then they should be able to advise you about tile choice, but it does not hurt to make yourself aware of the differences between tiles for indoor use and tiles for outdoor use.
+It’s fine to use tiles outdoors, but you need to make sure that the right type is being used.
+If you hire a professional tiler to do the job for you, then they should be able to advise you about tile choice, but it does not hurt to make yourself aware of the differences between indoor and outdoor tile types.

 You can take a look at the tiles sold by companies such as Lesso Commercial.
 They sell tiles to the trade, and having a look gives you a better idea as to what types of tile the professional you hire will have access to.
 Here are some points you need to think about when you look for outdoor tiles, as opposed to tiles for indoors.